Nina Sky (album)

-Nina Sky is the debut studio album by Puerto Rican-American girl group Nina Sky.
+Nina Sky is the debut studio album by Puerto Rican girl group Nina Sky.
 The album was released on June 22, 2004, in the United States and a week later worldwide.
 It debuted at number 44 on the US Billboard 200 and sold 341,000 copies according to Nielsen Soundscan.
 The lead single "Move Ya Body" received a Gold Certification from Recording Industry Association of America (RIAA).
 The second single was "Turnin' Me On", but did not match the success of "Move Ya Body".

-The single "Move Ya Body" was released on April 12, 2004, and reached number 17 on the Billboard Hot 100 chart.
+The single "Move Ya Body" was released on April 12, 2004, and reached number 4 on the Billboard Hot 100 chart.
 Urban music and rhythmic top 40 stations quickly added the song to their playlists, sending the song up the charts.
 By July 17, "Move Ya Body" had gone to the top five on both sides of the Atlantic and had also reached the top five of a world combined R&B chart based on the United States, United Kingdom, Germany, France and Australia.
 The song had also reached the top fifty of the Australian charts.
 "Turnin' Me On" was released in November 2004, but without the success of "Move Ya Body".
 It was a minor hit in France and United States, peaking at number five on US Billboards Bubbling Under Hot 100 chart.
 The twins continued to work and promote their music.
 They have contributed to the reggaeton movement with songs such as "Oye Mi Canto", and "Más Maíz" with artist and producer N.O.R.E.
 They were also featured artists on Sean Paul's song "Connection" from his album The Trinity.